bemisguided/rue-docs/docs/reference/class-module-builder.md

 N/A

-## Public Methods
+## Methods

 ### .lifecycleInit()
-Configures the name of the initialization function for the *Module* dependency.
+Configures the name of the *Lifecycle Initialization* function for the *Module* dependency.
 By default, the initialization function is `init()` unless configured otherwise.

 **Signature:**